simfish:

 ,#+end_src

-Once this configuration is applied by running litdoc site load emacs, typing in e on the terminal should launch Emacs.
+Once this configuration is applied by running guix ld build emacs and reloading the shell, source ~/.bashrc, typing in e on the terminal should launch Emacs in daemon-mode.

 Setting up Container Environment